Add To Favorites

 What happens when your wheelchair won't fit in a movie theater or you can't see well enough to cross streets safely?
 Make a safe, miniature scene that's accessible.

 Make a model of a city street or a building that is accessible.
-These are some suggestions to start your imagination.

 To make sidewalk, use Crayola® Scissors to cut layers of cardboard.
 Stack them in the corner of a larger cardboard base.
 Secure with Crayola School Glue.
 Build a sidewalk ramp.
 Glue and air dry.

 Use Crayola Washable Window or Gel Markers to draw sidewalk seams and color the sidewalk.
-Cover a thin strip of white paper with Gel marker.
+Cover a thin strip of paper with Gel marker.
 Glue to the edge of sidewalk.
 Air dry.

 With Crayola Model Magic, sculpt a traffic signal.
 Use a drinking straw for extra support if it is on a post.
 Add a tiny bird on top if you like.
 Air dry overnight.

 Cover the work area with recycled newspaper.
 Paint the street, traffic signal, and bird using Crayola Washable Paint and Paint Brushes.
 Air dry.

 Make buildings with recycled boxes.
 Cut construction paper to fit all around them.
 Create windows and doors by cutting rectangles and squares from colored construction paper.
 Fold paper to create wide doors that open, store signs, steps, or awnings.
 Attach with glue.
 Air dry.

 Use Washable Window or Gel Markers to create bricks and building details.
 Add window trim and signs.
 Create roofs with construction paper or cardboard (peel off a layer of paper from corrugated cardboard for a rippled roof).
 Add any other accommodations to make your buildings or street more accessible.
 Glue on and air dry.